anonymousForReviewers/ICSE2022SeisSubmission39/README.md

 ​		  For version update logs, we use keywords '老年', '老人', '大字', '亲情' (represent elderly in Chinese) to find out whether the app has undergone adaptation.

-​		  In **AppScreenshot.zip**, each folder in it represents an inspection of a app (specified by the folder name). before_i and after_i represent the adapted app's UI screen and the original app's UI screen in the same scenario i.
+​		  In **EmpInvestigation/AppScreenshot.zip**, each folder in it represents an inspection of a app (specified by the folder name). before_i and after_i represent the adapted app's UI screen and the original app's UI screen in the same scenario i.